akbinod/akbinod.Tuner/README.md

 <li>Finally, as anyone who has written a Decorator knows, things can get squirrelly when exceptions take place within a partial... you could avoid that whole mess with explicit instantiation of TunerUI.</li>
 </ul>

 Apart from the few differences above, <code>TunerUI</code> and <code>TunedFunction()</code> will give you pretty much the same UX.
-You do have access to a few additional bells and whistles with the latter, and the docstrings should explain those.
+You do have access to a few additional bells and whistles with the latter, and the docstrings should provide more detail.

 The accompanying <code>example.py</code> illustrates some uses.
 Play around, and let me know if you think of ways to improve this.
 </p>